knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.

-> Question: Do you know of any operating systems?
-What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies?
-Think of Apple devices, a Samsung smartphone, a Lenovo laptop, etc.

 ## The File System: A School Analogy

 Imagine this.
 It's 8:27AM, and you just reached your school locker.
 You have a strict Physics teacher who closes the classroom door at 8:30AM.
 No ifs, buts or maybes.
 You frantically turn the lock combination, open the door, and a bunch of books and papers come crashing down on your feet.
 You kneel down, pick up a paper, and "Oh no, this one's yesterday's History quiz!
 This one's the Math book.
 Ugh, it looks so similar to the Physics book!"... long story short, you're late for class.